christiaandirven/Manual-Mattress-Mate/README.md

 <img src="/images-map-manual/ntpclient-fabrice-weinberg.png">

-Make sure you don't use the code supplied by the library as this will not grant you the results you are looking for.
+## Important
-(I initially used this code, but was unable to make it work)
+If you use the code supplied by the library (as I did the first time), you won't be able to get the desired results but you'll only get the following error message:

 Once you've installed the library, copy the following raw code in your file:
 ~~~ /*